MUnique/OpenMU/docs/Readme.md

 ### Communication between game client and server
 The network communication between game client and the game server takes place through the [Connection class](../src/Network/Connection.cs).
 MUnique.OpenMU.Network contains all what's required to connect from and to a game server, using the MU Online network protocol.
+It also contains the message structs of the messages in MUnique.OpenMU.Network.Packets.

 #### Client -> Server
 When receiving data from the game client, it gets forwarded to the packet handlers located at namespace MUnique.OpenMU.GameServer.MessageHandler.
+Every handler is an implementation of a IPacketHandlerPlugIn.
 These message handlers are parsing the data packets and then calls the player actions located at MUnique.OpenMU.GameLogic.PlayerActions, which should have no knowledge of the packet structure or how the communication took place.

-The packet handlers are configured in the GameConfiguration (database), so that they can be replaced by extended or modified versions.
-It's possible to offer different protocols to work on the same game, by configuring multiple main packet handlers which can be bound to separate tcp ports.

 #### Server -> Client
 The other way - data sent to the game game client - is done by views (MUnique.OpenMU.GameServer.RemoteView).
 These views are using the Connection class to send the data in the specified protocol.
-The GameLogic has no knowledge about this protocol and just works with the [view interfaces](../src/GameLogic/Views/IPlayerView.cs).
+The GameLogic has no knowledge about this protocol and just works with the [view interface plugins](../src/GameLogic/Views/IViewPlugIn.cs).

-Currently, this is not as configurable as the packet handler configuration - the [RemotePlayer](../src/GameServer/RemoteView/RemotePlayer.cs) directly creates the specific [RemoteView](../src/GameServer/RemoteView/RemoteView.cs).
-A better configurability might be good goal for the future.

 #### Benefits of this architecture
 As you can see, the GameLogic itself does not know how the player actions are triggered or how the "view" look like.
-Instead of working with the network, there could be an implementation of a [player view](../src/GameLogic/Views/IPlayerView.cs) which is literally a graphical user interface.
+Instead of working with the network, there could be an implementation of [view plugins](../src/GameLogic/Views/IViewPlugIn.cs) which is literally a graphical user interface.
-Also instead of calling the player actions by packet handlers, a user interface could call them instead.
+Also instead of calling the player actions by packet handler plugins, a user interface could call them instead.
 So this project could be a base for a (non-MU) game client which then could also support multiplayer and co-op with the existing server components.

+All plugins are configurable over the AdminPanel.
+They can be activated/deactivated, so that they can be replaced by extended or modified versions.
+It's also possible to offer different protocols to work on the same game world, by implementing multiple view and packet handlers with different client versions attributes.
+Each game server can have multiple tcp listeners which can be bound to separate tcp ports for different client versions, too.

 ### Data access